roboconf/roboconf.github.io/en/user-guide/target-iaas-openstack.md

 ---
 title: "OpenStack Support"
 layout: page
-id: "ug.snapshot.iaas-open-stack"
+id: "ug.snapshot.target-iaas-openstack"
 menus: [ "users", "user-guide" ]
 ---

-Roboconf has a IaaS implementation for OpenStack.
+Roboconf has a target implementation for Openstack.
 It only supports the creation of *compute* VMs.

 The implementation can associate a public address to the created VM.
-The behavior depends on the **iaas.properties** file.
+The behavior depends on the **target.properties** file.

 > Roboconf keeps memory of the most public address for the created VM.
 > This address will be used by other components which resolve their dependencies through Roboconf.